 The level of sophistication of today’s threats, including nation-state level attacks and human operated ransomware, highlight why coordinated defense is critical in ensuring that organizations are protected.

-To illustrate how Microsoft Threat Protection protects against such sophisticated attacks, we asked our security research team to simulate an end-to-end attack chain across multiple domains, based on techniques we observed in actual investigations.
+To illustrate how Microsoft 365 Defender protects against such sophisticated attacks, we asked our security research team to simulate an end-to-end attack chain across multiple domains, based on techniques we observed in actual investigations.

 Their attack starts with a spear-phishing email targeting a specific user.
 The email contains a link that, when clicked, leads to the download of a malicious .lnk file that stages the Meterpreter payload.
 With their malicious code running on the target device, the attackers perform reconnaissance to understand which users have signed into the device and which other devices these users have access to.
 For example, in this case, they find the credentials of an IT helpdesk team member.
 Impersonating this IT helpdesk team member via overpass-the-hash, the attackers are able to move laterally to a second device.

 On the second device, they steal the user’s web credentials, which they use to remotely access the user’s cloud apps like OneDrive or SharePoint.
 This allows the attackers to insert a malicious macro into an existing online Word document, which they then deploy in a lateral phishing attack by distributing links to the malicious document to other users in the organization.

 Figure 1.
 Our attack case scenario showing the initial access through spear-phishing and lateral movement through overpass-the-hash attack

 When we ran this attack in our simulation environment, Microsoft 365 Defender was able to track attacker activities as they accessed the target organization, established foothold, and moved across the network.
 Then, invoking advanced correlation, Microsoft 365 Defender automatically collected all signals, alerts, and relevant entities into a single comprehensive incident representing the whole attack: